sushmithasakthi/analysis-of-32-32-approximate-multiplier/README.md

 # 32×32 Approximate Multiplier — FPGA Implementation

-A hardware-efficient 32×32 signed multiplier using approximate computing techniques, implemented on the **Xilinx Artix-7 FPGA**.
+A hardware-efficient 32×32 signed multiplier using approximate computing techniques, implemented on the **Xilinx Artix-7 FPGA** and comparing with **Basys-3**.
 Designed for error-tolerant applications such as DSP, image processing, and machine learning accelerators.

 ---